-- Select volunteers to share out and answer clarifying questions about the text. - At this stage, explain to students which excerpt of this text they will be reading, and invite students to mark the start and finish by drawing a line on their text: - From "Library camels are on the road . . ." to ". . . about four hundred pounds." - ● From "Library camels are on the road . . ." to ". . . serves as the library roof." - From the beginning of the text to "... serves as the library roof." - Model reading aloud the excerpt students will read aloud. - Invite students to practice reading their excerpt to themselves and to ask questions about any words they don't recognize or can't figure out how to pronounce. - Invite students to partner up and label themselves A and B. - Invite partner A to whisper read his or her excerpt to partner B. - Switch roles. - Invite partner A to read his or her excerpt to partner B like a robot.
-Model this for students before they begin. - Invite partner B to read his or her excerpt to partner A like a bear.
-Model this for students before they begin. - As time permits, invite A and B to switch roles. - To ensure that the general purpose of reading in funny voices is transparent, cue students to problem-solve using:
+- Select volunteers to share out and answer clarifying questions about the text. - At this stage, explain to students which excerpt of this text they will be reading, and invite students to mark the start and finish with sticky notes: - $\blacklozenge \bullet$ the entire poem - 🔳 Stanzas 1-3 - Model reading aloud the excerpt students will read aloud. - Invite students to practice reading their excerpt to themselves and to ask questions about any words they don't recognize or can't figure out how to pronounce. - Invite students to partner up and label themselves A and B. - Invite partner A to whisper read his or her excerpt to partner B. - Switch roles. - Invite partner A to read his or her excerpt to partner B as if the mood of the poem is angry.
+Model this for students before they begin. - Invite partner B to read his or her excerpt to partner A as if the mood of the poem is very excited.
+Model this for students before they begin. - As time permits, invite A and B to switch roles. - To ensure that the general purpose of reading in funny voices is transparent, cue students to problem-solve: